 The visual and performing arts are key components in the BHS curriculum.
 Our award-winning programs allow children to explore their own talents and interests, as well as develop an appreciation for a wide variety of art forms and cultures.

-Under the direction of a faculty of high-regarded artists in their own fields, we provide early and continuous exposure to art and music – an opportunity that improves our students' scholarship.
+Under the direction of a faculty of high-regarded artists in their own fields, we provide early and continuous exposure to art and music.

 Art classes are truly essential in developing the full potential of Bloomfield Hills Schools students.